Exploit the Intel® Advanced Vector Extensions 512 (Intel® AVX-512) Single Instruction Multiple Data (SIMD) to Accelerate Prefix Sum Computations

 The baseline code for computing the scan of a vector is shown below, followed by the Intel compiler optimization report (generated using the -qopt-report=5 compiler option).
 The scan operation has inherent loop-carried dependencies, so the compiler is unable to fully vectorize the computation.

 The same operation with the addition of OpenMP directives is shown below, along with the compiler optimization report.
 OpenMP is a portable, directive-based parallel programming model that includes SIMD support.
 The SIMD construct (combined with the reduction clause and scan directive) can be used to perform a scan operation on the vector.
-(Refer to the OpenMP specification, which provides good documentation.6,7) Because we are interested in understanding the impact of SIMD on workload performance, we are not parallelizing the loop, but instead limiting the OpenMP directives to vectorization only.
-The compiler optimization report shows that vectorization was performed using a vector length of eight (that is, AVX-512) and that the loop was unrolled by a factor of 16 elements.
+For more information, refer to the OpenMP specification, which provides good documentation.6,7 Because we are interested in understanding the impact of SIMD on workload performance, we are not parallelizing the loop, but instead limiting the OpenMP directives to vectorization only.
+The compiler optimization report shows that vectorization was performed using a vector length of eight (that is, Intel AVX-512) and that the loop was unrolled by a factor of 16 elements.

-The next section compares the baseline and auto-vectorized variants to the explicit AVX-512 SIMD implementation.
+The next section compares the baseline and auto-vectorized variants to the explicit Intel AVX-512 SIMD implementation.

 The main idea behind this implementation is to simultaneously perform a series of add operations in the lower and upper 256-bit lanes of the 512-bit register after applying the necessary shuffle sequence.
 For every eight input elements, we perform a total of five adds and five permutes.
 All the add operations form a dependency chain because we are accumulating the results in a single register.
 However, some of the permutes are independent of the add, so they can be executed simultaneously.
 Figure 1 shows a visual representation of the implementation, followed by the code showing the main loop block where we are processing 16 elements per iteration.

-Load a set of eight FP64 elements from memory to AVX-512 vector register.
+Load a set of eight FP64 elements from memory to Intel AVX-512 vector register.